-The BLM's twenty year old National Conservation Lands currently includes over 900 units covering about 33 million acres designated by Congress and the President to conserve special features, from winding rivers to mountain vistas.
+The BLM's twenty year old National Conservation Lands currently includes over 900 units covering about 37 million acres designated by Congress and the President to conserve special features, from winding rivers to mountain vistas.
 The National Conservation Lands offer the American people exceptional opportunities for hunting, solitude, wildlife viewing, fishing, history exploration, scientific research and a wide range of traditional uses.
-The BLM manages these public lands for the benefit of current and future generations, supporting conservation as a part of the BLM's multiple-use mission.
+The BLM manages these public lands for the benefit of current and future generations, supporting conservation as a part of the BLM's multiple-use and sustained yield mission.
 This means respecting the ties that native and traditional communities have to public lands, as well as being welcoming of diverse interests and uses.

 - NATIONAL MONUMENTS

 The BLM’s National Conservation Lands include beautiful and diverse national monuments in nine western states.
 The Antiquities Act of 1906 grants the President authority to designate national monuments to protect “objects of historic or scientific interest.”
 While the President establishes most national monuments, Congress occasionally establishes national monuments to protect certain natural or historic features.
 Since 1906, Presidents and Congress have designated more than 122 national monuments, 28 of which are maintained by the BLM.
 Other agencies that manage national monuments are the National Park Service, the Forest Service, and the Fish & Wildlife Service.
 The latest available summary report can be found here or on the Maps, Data, and Resources Page.

 Browse the National Conservation Lands region pages and area site pages for more information about national monuments and other National Conservation Lands areas.